lakshmiprasadlp/Chart_with_multiple_pfd/README.md

 ### Step 3: Text Embedding and Storage

 The chunks of text are then converted into embeddings using the `get_vector_store` function.
 These embeddings are stored in a FAISS vector store, enabling efficient similarity search and retrieval of relevant information.
+### Step 4: Query Processing and Response

+Based on the vector embeddings and user queries, the application retrieves relevant information and provides detailed responses using the language model.

 ## Technologies Used